On the operator norm of non-commutative polynomials in deterministic matrices and iid Haar unitary matrices: Proof of Theorem , the main result

-Consequently, there exists a constant $D$ (which does depend on, $N$, $\norm{U^N}$ and $\norm{Z^{NM}}$) such that for any $n$, $ d_n^t(y) \leq D^n$.
-Note that this constant $D$ can be exponentially large in $N$, indeed it does not matter since in the end we will show that this quantity tends to $0$ when $k$ goes to infinity and the other parameters such as $N,M$ or $y$ are fixed.
-Next we define for $a$ small enough,
+Consequently, we can find a constant $D$ such that for any $n$, $ d_n^t(y) \leq D^n$.
+Note that this constant $D$ can be exponentially large in $N$ or $M$, indeed it does not matter since in the end we will show that this quantity tends to $0$ when $k$ goes to infinity and the other parameters such as $N,M$ or $y$ are fixed.
+This implies that for $a$ small enough,